CNPATADIYA/WEB-SCRAPING/README.md

 <img src = "run.png"></img>

 <b>NOTE</b> : If you want to scrap other url simply change url in files which are in spider directory.
-This tool limited to amazon ,flipcart and shopeclue
+This tool limited to amazon ,flipcart and shopclue.